Early learning through music: 5 core values at the heart of the Musical Child Approach

 2. Learning in music supports learning in other areas

-Particularly through the focus on deep listening and concentration on a task – it maximises the potential for each child to succeed in future learning by setting up enhanced neural networks.
+Early learning through music works particularly through the focus on deep listening and concentration on a task – it maximises the potential for each child to succeed in future learning by setting up enhanced neural networks.

 3. Music socialises and binds groups together

 This is crucial in the first group – the family.
 Shared experience of music releases oxytocin in the brain – the chemical found when groups feel a sense of togetherness.
 Along with the social confidence and emotional security available within groups come opportunities for effective communication in language, mathematics and other literacies.
+These are irresistible arguments for early learning through music experiences.

 4. Music relieves stress and brings joy